-- The vehicle may have a Courtesy Warning Sticker applied to the windshield giving notice that the vehicle must be driven at least one mile within the next 72 hours.
+- The vehicle may have a Courtesy Warning Sticker applied to the windshield giving notice that the vehicle tire mark must be broken within the next 72 hours.
 In this case:

 - The Police Service Technician records the vehicle’s odometer reading and marks a tire for recheck after the 72 hours have passed.

-- If the vehicle has not been driven one mile after 72 hours have passed, the vehicle will be towed.
+- If the vehicle tire mark remains unbroken after 72 hours have passed, the vehicle will be towed.